stanford-cs248/Cardinal3D/MeshEditHandout.md

 ## Evaluation
-For this assignment, you will implement methods in `meshEdit.cpp`.
+For this assignment, you will implement methods in `src/student/meshedit.cpp`.

 The User Guide on the wiki describes a large number of features that are in principle available in MeshEdit mode.
 You have to successfully implement a subset of the features as __basic tasks__, implementing additional features beyond the basic tasks will earn you extra points.